What is Monsoon trekking in Nepal like?

 Trekking tips for monsoon treks

 It is better to start your day early; generally, it starts raining in the afternoons.
 There tends to be a pattern in the weather, ask your guide or local lodge owners how it has been for the past week or 10 days.
-Although the pattern is not guaranteed, at least you have something to go by so you can make plans accordingly.
+Although the trend is not guaranteed, at least you have something to go by so you can make plans accordingly.

 Recommended gear for the monsoon

 It is best to have an umbrella in the lower elevations - if you don’t use trekking poles - because it will be sweltering even with the best quality raingear.
 Personally, I prefer to trek in the rain without rain gear; I feel it is better to get wet from the rainwater than my sweat.
 The humidity and temperatures drop as you gain altitude, making it more pleasant.
 It can still rain, however, and it is advisable to put on rain gear when it does in the higher elevations.
-Sometimes the humidity is so high that even quick dry gears won’t dry up overnight!
+Sometimes the humidity is so high that even quick dry clothings won’t dry up overnight!

 Transportation during the monsoon